Professor and Meadows Foundation Centennial Professor in the Quality of Life in the Rural Environment

 Dr. Streeter was born in Gothenburg, Nebraska, growing-up in a small farming community.
 Prior to pursuing an academic career, he owned and operated a small business.
 In 1978 and 1979 he lived in Tokyo Japan, where he managed a student dormitory near the American School in Japan.
 Dr. Streeter received his MSW and PhD from The George Warren Brown School of Social Work at Washington University in St. Louis.
 Dr. Streeter’s social work practice experience includes rural community development, program planning and implementation, and program evaluation.

 Dr. Streeter currently serves on the editorial board of several professional journals.
-He has edited two books: Rural Social Work: Building and Sustaining Community Assets (co-edited with Dr. T. Laine Scales), and Research on Social Work and Disasters (co-edited with Dr. Susan A. Murty).
+He has edited two books: Rural Social Work: Building and Sustaining Community Capacity, Second Edition (co-edited with Dr. T. Laine Scales and Dr. H. Stephen Cooper), and Research on Social Work and Disasters (co-edited with Dr. Susan A. Murty).
 He has authored or co-authored numerous articles, book chapters, and research reports.